gregtam/object-detection/README.md

 face_tracking.py: Uses haar-like features to find a face using a webcam.
 It then draws a box around the faces found in real time.

-haarcascade_frontalface_default.xml: XML files for face haar cascade.
+XML_files: A folder containing the XML files used for haar cascades.

 pedestrian_tracking.py: Given a video, this file uses the Histogram of Oriented Gradients (HoG) method to find a pedestrian and draws a box around it.
 There are some other subtleties to speed up this process such as searching in a narrower range.